Updating search results...

 How to Access the Book

 This text is available in multiple formats including PDF, a low-resolution PDF which is faster to download, and ePub [coming mid 2023].
-These are linked on the left side of your screen.
+These are available at: https://doi.org/10.21061/introearthscience.
 The book is also available in HTML/Pressbooks at https://pressbooks.lib.vt.edu/introearthscience.
 Softcover print versions with color interior are available at the manufacturer’s lowest price at https://www.amazon.com/dp/1957213361.
 The main landing page for this book is https://doi.org/10.21061/introearthscience.

 PDF: ISBN 978-1-957213-34-7